apache/pekko-http/THREAT_MODEL.md

 - **Exposing a Pekko HTTP service directly to the internet** with no fronting proxy, contrary to the documented recommendation.
 - **Enabling `cors()` and leaving `allowed-origins = "*"`** on an API that uses cookies or bearer tokens.
-- **Trusting `X-Forwarded-For`** for rate limiting, audit logging, or access control without a trusted-proxy chain.
+- **Reaching for `extractClientIP`** — the more discoverable name — for rate limiting, audit logging or access control, where `extractDirectClientIP` is the one that cannot be chosen by the caller.
 - **Raising `max-content-length` to `infinite`** to accept large uploads, without a concurrency bound.
 - **Comparing credentials with `==`** inside an `authenticateBasic` verifier — or reaching for `provideVerify` with a non-constant-time verifier — instead of `Credentials.verify`.
 - **Passing a request path segment straight to `getFromFile`.**